One of my favorite things about visiting Los Angeles is Hollywood Hills hiking in the mountains above the city.

 Both are great places to spend a few hours, preferably in the morning before it gets too hot, or in the evening to watch the sunset.
-Here’s what you can expect to see in each park.
+Here’s what you can expect to see in each park if you decide to go hiking.

 If you’re a dog lover this is the park for you.
 Much of the trail is an off-leash area, and even the park marked “on-leash” is not respected as such, so expect lots of puppies to be wandering around as you hike.